 Since Jonesboro is the county seat of Clayton County, there is a concentration of government employees and business services, particularly legal services, in the quaint, historic downtown area.
 Most retail establishments in the area are located outside the city, either at Southlake Mall in Morrow, a one million square-foot mall or on Interstate 75.

 As the county seat, Jonesboro is also home to the historic Clayton County Courthouse, which was built in 1898.
 However, both the State Court of the Clayton Judicial Circuit and the Superior Court of the Clayton Judicial Circuit are held at the Harold R. Banke Justice Center in Jonesboro.
 Along with 18 courtrooms, the justice center also contains a 1,536-bed detention center, and the Clayton County Sheriff‘s headquarters.

 The state court is a trial court with limited jurisdiction covering misdemeanor and traffic violations and all civil actions, regardless of the amount, unless the Superior Court has exclusive jurisdiction.
 The state court handles lawsuits arising from traffic accidents, pedestrian accidents, truck accidents, and similar cases, but does not handle complex lawsuits.
 If a Jonesboro resident is suing a person, the lawsuit is filed in the county where the defendant lives.
 If a Jonesboro resident is suing a business, the lawsuit should be filed in the county where the business is run or the county where the business is incorporated.
-The car accident lawyers of Millar & Mixon, LLC have helped hundreds of clients throughout the state of Georgia recover what they are owed.
+The car accident lawyers of The Millar Law Firm have helped hundreds of clients throughout the state of Georgia recover what they are owed.

 Superior Court is a trial court of general jurisdictions.
 The court hears all felony criminal cases prosecuted by the Office of the District Attorney, major civil cases, and all appeals from lower courts of the circuit.